Introducing a User-Centered Design Approach to an Existing Web Application

 Introduce a user-centered approach to a 12 year-old health web application and a user experience design process to the team.
 This application and team had never benefited from a dedicated User Experience designer.

-The original application screen design was driven by a database and, as a result, content (such as labels, help text, and error messages) was ambiguous and often contained unnatural, confusing language.
+The original application screen design was driven by a database and, as a result, content (e.g., labels, help text, and error messages) was ambiguous and often contained unnatural, confusing language.
+Users also faced issues when attempting to retrieve or save information due to the outdated technology.
 In addition, users had never been involved in interviews or application testing.
 Finally, the application itself was highly customizable and needed a solution that was flexible.

 Create software driven by users’ tasks, ultimately improving user experience.
 Other goals also included reducing the amount of training users needed to learn how to use the software and product support calls.